michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-Rclone.md

 # What is Rclone?

 Rclone is a platform-independent command-line program to manage files on cloud storage.
 We are interested in its support for S3 object storage, including MiniIO.

+Rclone requires you to use a command-line terminal in your computer ("terminal" in MacOS, "Windows Terminal" in Windows)

 # Install Rclone

-To install rclone on Linux/macOS/BSD systems, run:
+To install rclone on Linux/macOS/BSD systems, run this command in your terminal:

 ```bash
 $ curl https://rclone.org/install.sh | sudo bash